a sifaka in Madagascar looks at the camera

 When it comes to extraordinary photography—in the very literal sense of way beyond the ordinary—Madagascar is hard to beat.
 It’s got big landscapes, fascinating wildlife, and a travel and cultural photography vibe that is enthralling.

-I’m going to frame this article as if I could only bring one lens to Madagascar, because there is going to be some compromise and the best for wildlife may not always be the best for landscapes.
-However, I do believe there is one lens that can do just about everything and in utterly remarkable ways such that I’d never lead a Madagascar Photo Adventure without it.
+Because of the opportunities to capture so many amazing images, you might be tempted to pack every lens in your arsenal.
+But in the interest of packing light, I’m going to frame this post as if I could only bring one lens to Madagascar.
+Yes, there will be some compromises, as the best lens for wildlife may not always be the best for landscapes (and vice versa).
+However, I do believe there is one lens that can do just about everything and in utterly remarkable ways, such that I’d never lead a Madagascar Wildlife Photo Expedition without it.

-Let’s talk about the elephant in the room here—this isn’t your conventional wildlife lens with traditionally massive telephoto power.
-However, I find it to be spectacular for wildlife photography in Madagascar for a few reasons.
+Now, let’s talk about the elephant in the room: This isn’t your conventional wildlife lens with massive telephoto power.
+However, I find it spectacular for wildlife photography in Madagascar for a few reasons.

-First, lots of Madagascar’s wildlife can be seen at a rather close proximity.
-Most animals in Madagascar have little fear of humans, especially the lemurs, and this means that it’s not atypical to get within 20 or 30 feet of some of the best of Madagascar’s wildlife.
-This goes for lemurs, but also for chameleons, geckos, frogs, and even some birds and butterflies.
+First, lots of Madagascar’s wildlife can be seen in rather close proximity.
+Most animals in Madagascar have little fear of humans, especially the lemurs.
+This means that it’s not atypical to get within 20 or 30 feet of some of the best of Madagascar’s wildlife.
+This goes for lemurs, chameleons, geckos, frogs and even some birds and butterflies.

 a chameleon looks onward in Madagascar

-As a result, while you may always want more telephoto power (it’s a common adage in the wildlife photography world, even if you have a 600mm, you always want just a little more…) 200mm is a pretty good place to be, especially if you have a crop sensor camera or a full frame that’s capable of shooting at crop levels.
-For those new to this terminology, a crop sensor or crop factor gives you something like a 1.4x or 1.6x magnification on the telephoto, such that a 200mm could become effectively a 280mm.
+As a result, while you may always want more telephoto power (it’s a common adage in the wildlife photography world, even if you have a 600mm, that you always want just a little more…), 200mm is a pretty good place to be, especially if you have a crop-sensor camera or a full-frame that’s capable of shooting at crop levels.
+For those new to this terminology, a crop-sensor or crop-factor gives you something like a 1.4x or 1.6x magnification on the telephoto, such that a 200mm could become effectively a 280mm.

 a brown lemur peers at us in Madagascar